kivy-garden/garden.rotabox/README.md

 A convenient way to shape the colliding areas of a Rotabox widget, especially when dealing with multiple frames of a spritesheet animation.
 Open a *.png* image or an *.atlas* file in the editor, work on its bounds and, when ready, copy the resulting code to clipboard for use in a Rotabox widget.

 To use it, run *rotaboxer.py* directly.
 It can be found at the package root.

+## Warning:
+### Still working on the editor.
+### It's main output (the clipboard) should work fine, but any saved projects (json files opened by the editor), won't be compatible with the next version.